Republican Convention takeaways: All Trump, all the time

 Some Republican operatives have expressed private worry that America is suffering from Trump fatigue.

 But the president is not one to cede the stage.
 On Monday, he soaked in gauzy homage from supporters.
-And he’ll be joined by several others who share his last name: four of his adult children and a daughter-in-law will also speak.
+He watched triumphal footage of his presidency and attack ads on Biden.
+And he inserted himself in the program several times, a likely preview of the next three days.

 BE AFRAID.
 BE VERY AFRAID